Andert-et-Condon

-Andert-et-Condon (/fr/) is a commune in the department of Ain in the Auvergne-Rhône-Alpes region of eastern France.
+Andert-et-Condon (/fr/) is a commune in the department of Ain in the Auvergne-Rhône-Alpes region of central-eastern France.

 Geography

 Located 6 km north-west of Belley (a sub-prefecture of Ain) and 40 km south-west of Amberieu-en-Bugey, Andert-et-Condon is a commune of 694 hectares.
 It is watered by the Furans.
 In addition to the village, the commune has several hamlets: Gevrin, Andert, and les Barraques et Bognens.
 The commune can be accessed by the D83 road from Contrevoz in the north-west which passes through the village continuing east to join the D1504 from Chazey-Bons to Belley.
 The D32 also passes through Contrevoz then passes through the south of the commune to Belley. the D32A comes from the north and through the village linking with the D32 in the south of the commune.
 The commune is mostly forest with some areas of farmland.

 The town lies within the Appellation d'origine contrôlée (AOC) zone for the wines of Bugey.